 An NIH-funded postdoctoral fellow position is available in Robert Reinhart’s Cognitive & Clinical Neuroscience Laboratory in the Department of Psychological & Brain Sciences, Boston University.
 We primarily combine measurements of synchronized electrophysiological brain rhythms with noninvasive neuromodulation to study the large-scale cortical networks that underpin human cognition and its breakdown in aging and neuropsychiatric disorders.
 Our research includes the development of improved neuromodulation techniques for the rescue of neural and behavioral functions in people with schizophrenia, generalized anxiety disorder, obsessive-compulsive disorder, Alzheimers disease, and age-related cognitive impairment.
 Current research in the laboratory seeks to identify and causally manipulate phase-phase and phase-amplitude synchronization patterns hypothesized to sculpt communication dynamics in brain-wide networks.
 We are particularly focused on brain networks important for working memory and long-term memory in healthy and pathologically aging populations, and the networks governing top-down control and feedback-guided learning functions in healthy and psychiatric populations.
-For example, see our latest publications:
+For example, see two of our latest publications:

 Reinhart RMG and Nguyen JA (2019).
 Working memory revived in older adults by synchronizing rhythmic brain circuits.
 Nature Neuroscience.
 22(5):820-827.

 Reinhart RMG(2017).
 Disruption and rescue of interareal theta phase coupling and adaptive behavior.
 Proceedings of the National Academy of Sciences, USA.
 114(43):11542-7.